-Our fourteen-person team has deep backgrounds in equity-research, engineering, statistics and management.
+Our twelve-person team has deep backgrounds in equity-research, engineering, statistics and management.
 We have collectively lived in ten different countries (not including the UP).
 Nine have lived in the mid-west, seven have engineering degrees, five are MIT alumni, four came from Citi/Salomon, three have chemical engineering degrees and two were raised on farms (we are numbers people).

 Albert Richards is a 20-year veteran of the financial services industry.
 Before starting Alambic Investment Management to develop systematic stock selection strategies, he perfected the art of tearing apart financial statements to find value and opportunity.
 As a sell-side analyst and head of research within two large global investment banks, Bert became adept at identifying and quantifying the key drivers of equity valuation and company quality as well as the behavioral pitfalls that create market opportunities.